MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 Misty's a pretty capable robot on her own, but the exciting part of working with Misty is seeing her run the skills you create for her.
 Check out the Misty Community [GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for example skills (including a fun [Python-based skill](https://github.com/MistyCommunity/MistyI/tree/master/API_Wrappers/Python/samples/mistyvoice) that gives Misty a voice using the Google Text-to-Speech API).

-Creating your own skill for Misty typically involves two things: sending commands to Misty using her API and getting data back from Misty via WebSocket connections.
+Creating your own skill for Misty typically involves two things: getting data from Misty via WebSocket connections and sending commands to Misty using her API.
 This topic walks you through both sides of this process.

-## Using WebSocket Connections
+## Getting Data from Misty

 A WebSocket connection provides a live, continuously updating stream of data from Misty.
 When you subscribe to a WebSocket, you can get data for your robot ranging from distance information to face detection events to movement and more.

-The easiest way to see WebSocket data directly is with the [API Explorer](../../3-ways-to-interact-with-misty/api-explorer/#opening-a-websocket).
-When you connect the API Explorer to your robot and subscribe to a WebSocket, you can see the data in your browser's JavaScript console.

-To use WebSocket data in a skill, you'll need to subscribe to it programmatically, in your code.
+You can directly observe WebSocket data in your browser's JavaScript console, by connecting your robot to the [API Explorer](../../3-ways-to-interact-with-misty/api-explorer/#opening-a-websocket), but to use WebSocket data in a skill, you'll need to subscribe to it programmatically, in your code.
 We'll walk through this process, using the `tofApp.js` sample.
 You can download this JavaScript sample [here](https://github.com/MistyCommunity/MistyI/tree/master/Sample%20Code/Time%20of%20Flight).

 To subscribe to a WebSocket data stream, you must first open the WebSocket, then send a message to specify the exact data you want to receive.
 For some WebSocket data, you must also send a REST command to the robot so it starts generating the data.
 For the time-of-flight sensor data that the `tofApp.js` [sample](https://github.com/MistyCommunity/MistyI/tree/master/Sample%20Code/Time%20of%20Flight) uses, sending a REST command is not required, because Misty's time-of-flight sensors are always on.

 ### Subscribing & Unsubscribing to a WebSocket

-The first thing the sample does is to construct the message that subscribes to the exact data we want.
+The first thing the `tofApp.js` sample does is to construct the message that subscribes to the exact WebSocket data we want.
 The `Type` property is the name of the desired data stream.
 Misty's available WebSocket data stream types are described below.
 Currently, they include:
 * ```TimeOfFlight```
 * ```FaceDetection```
 * ```FaceRecognition```